cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

 *WiseService*.
 Before we can use this service, we need to make sure that it is running.
 We can start the service using the Command Line Interface::

-  $ <path-to-CDAP-SDK>/bin/cdap-cli.sh start service Wise.WiseService
+  $ ./bin/cdap-cli.sh start service Wise.WiseService
   Successfully started Service 'WiseService' of application 'Wise'

 Or, using a REST call::

-  $ curl -X POST localhost:10000/v3/namespaces/default/apps/Wise/services/WiseService/start
+  $ curl -w'\n' -X POST localhost:10000/v3/namespaces/default/apps/Wise/services/WiseService/start

   $ curl -w'\n' localhost:10000/v3/namespaces/default/apps/Wise/services/WiseService/status
   {"status":"RUNNING"}